The symbolism of flowers and fruit in Chinese art: Huā duǒ

 Dish of oranges, Hong Kong.
 Image by Fung Kimmia available under a Creative Commons License

 Oranges are grown in southern China and are popular presents for children.
 The character jú is made up of the radical mù ‘wood’ and jí ‘lucky’.
 Also ju sounds close to zhù ‘to wish’ so it symbolizes a wish for good fortune.
 Persimmons and tangerines together give a wish for success in all things.
-Lots of oranges and tangerines are consumed at the New Year festival.
-A tribute of oranges used to be sent from Fujian province to Beijing in time for the Spring festivities.
-Also orange peel is considered an effective medicine.
+In addition orange peel is considered an effective medicine.
+Lots of oranges and tangerines are consumed at the New Year festival; this trade had its origin in a tribute of oranges sent from Fujian province to Beijing in time for the Spring festivities.

 The boy Lu ji is put forward as an example of devotion to parents because when he was given some oranges instead of eating them himself he gave them to his mother.
 A boy shooting an arrow at three oranges indicates a wish for him to come first (hit the target) in all three levels of examinations, here the orange is just a symbol for a circle yuán to form lián zhòng sān yuán.